 An Arduino-based debugWIRE debugger: dw-link

-If you just want to try out, the two quickstart giudes on debugging using a command-line interface and debugging using the Arduino IDE 2 might be the right entry points for you.
+If you want to give it a try, the two quickstart guides on debugging using a command-line interface and debugging using the Arduino IDE 2 might be the right entry points for you.

 Warning